Philippine Travel Guide — Tips to Survive 3 to 12 Hours on the Road

 Image via flickr by Janitors

-When you surf the net and come across blogs about about idyllic Philippine beaches down south, historical landmarks up north, and all of these colorful, pumped-up festivals happening in just about every province in the country, how can you not be tempted to check them out yourself.
+When you surf the internet and come across blogs about about idyllic Philippine beaches down south, historical landmarks up north, and all of these colorful, pumped-up festivals happening in just about every province in the country, how can you not be tempted to check them out yourself.
 However, the road trip to many Philippine destinations can take anywhere from 3 to 12 hours, and pondering on the long journey can give you second thoughts about going.
 Below are some great ideas to help you endure the miles ahead and have more fun on the road.

 Travel at Night